 How To Make More Money In Your Arcade Game Room

 When I owned and managed FECs, I often had to explain this to my team.
-Our F&B (food & beverage) revenue was a fraction of our game room revenue, but F&B was a familiar area to them, so they would spend most of their efforts on it.
-A big reason for this was that they needed to understand all the different variables that went into a game room.
+Our F&B (food & beverage) revenue was a fraction of our game room revenue, but F&B was a familiar area to them so that they would spend most of their efforts on it.
+A significant reason for this was that they needed to understand all the various factors that went into a game room.
 F&B is relatively simple to understand.
-If it costs me .30 to make an item, and I sell that item for $1.00, my Cost of Goods sold is 30%.
-Your variables include the price of the item, the cost of the item, and waste.
-To increase the bottom line, you can either shop for cheaper products, reduce waste, adjust portions, or raise the price.
+If it costs me 30 cents to make an item, and I sell that item for $1.00, my Cost of Goods Sold is 30%.
+Your variables include the price of the item, the cost of the item, and the amount of waste.
+To increase the bottom line, consider shopping for more affordable products, reducing waste, adjusting portion sizes, or raising prices.
 Overall, the concept of F&B is simple to understand.

 An arcade is slightly different.
-Some games give out tickets/redemption points, and some give out prizes.
+Some games offer tickets or redemption points, while others provide prizes as rewards.
 How much is a ticket/point worth?
-How many tickets/points should the games give out?
+How many tickets or points should the games give out?
 How many tickets/points should the prizes cost?
 What is the correlation between ticket/point payout and redemption prize markup?
-I can’t tell you how many redemption counters I’ve seen where an employee puts a ticket number on a prize without knowing the cost of the prize.
+I can’t tell you how many redemption counters I’ve seen where an employee puts a ticket number on a prize without knowing the prize’s cost.

-I’m going to break it down for you here, and if this is something you already know, you may consider sharing it with your team, so they understand how important this is.
+I will break it down for you here.
+If you already know this, you may consider sharing it with your team so they understand its importance.

 Game Room Payouts/ Redemption Markup